List of Crusades: Crusades to the Holy Land (1095–1291)

-Later Crusades (1291–1578)
+Later Crusades (1291–1699)

-After the fall of Acre, the crusades continued in the Levant through the 16th century.
+The crusades continued in the Levant from the thirteenth through the 16th century.
 Principal references on this subject are Kenneth Setton's History of the Crusades, Volume III.
 The Fourteenth and Fifteen Centuries (1975), and Norman Housley's The Later Crusades, 1274-1580: From Lyons to Alcazar (1992) and The Crusading Movement, 1274–1700 (1995).
 Barbara Tuchman's A Distant Mirror: The Calamitous 14th Century (1978) provides an interesting perspective on both the crusades and the general history of the era.
 A nineteenth-century reference often cited is Joseph François Michaud's Histoire des Croisades (1812–1822), translation by William Robson.

-Crusade against Frederick III.
-The Crusade against Frederick III of Sicily (1298, 1299, 1302).
-The final round of the War of the Sicilian Vespers in which pope Boniface VIII attempted to dislodge Frederick.
+Crusade against Frederick III of Sicily (1298, 1299, 1302).
+The Crusade against Frederick III of Sicily was the final round of the War of the Sicilian Vespers in which pope Boniface VIII attempted to dislodge Frederick.
 Frederick's position was solidified by the Peace of Caltabellotta in 1302, after which the crusaders were unable to dislodge him.

-Crusade against the Colonna Cardinals.
-The Crusade against the Colonna Cardinals (1298) was a crusade of Boniface VIII against the Colonna family.
+Crusade against the Colonna Cardinals (1298).
+The Crusade against the Colonna Cardinals was the campaign of Boniface VIII against the Colonna family.

-Expedition of the Almogavars.
-The Expedition of the Almogavars (1301–1311) consisted of campaigns of the Catalan Company, formed by veterans of the War of the Sicilian Vespers (the Almogavar) against the Anatolian beyliks.
+Expedition of the Almogavars (1301–1311).
+The Expedition of the Almogavars consisted of campaigns of the Catalan Company, formed by veterans of the War of the Sicilian Vespers (the Almogavar) against the Anatolian beyliks.
 It concluded with the Catalan's taking control of the Duchy of Athens and Thebes.

-Hospitaller Crusade.
-The Hospitaller Crusade (1306–1310).
-A crusade known as the Hospitaller conquest of Rhodes that consolidated hold of the Knights Hospitaller on Rhodes.
+Hospitaller Crusade (1306–1310).
+The Hospitaller Crusade, also known as the Hospitaller conquest of Rhodes, consolidated hold of the Knights Hospitaller on Rhodes.
 Documented by Hans Prutz in his Die Anfänge der Hospitaliter auf Rhodos, 1310–1355 (1908).